Fajriocta/DS-on-Marketing_campaign/README.md

-# EDA-Marketing_campaign
+# DS on Marketing_campaign
-In this section, i'm trying to do Exploratory Data Analysis in python. with Boost the profit of a marketing campaign
+In this section, i'm trying to do Exploratory Data Analysis in python. with Boost the profit of a marketing campaign and do some various machine learning

 # Technical
 programming language = python. ver 3.9.7